Words hold power.

 On the first day of summer break, I continued to work.
 After all, lesson plans required updating, and new ones would be circling the drain if I didn’t get busy.
 I continued to ignore everything else, so I wouldn’t be reminded of April’s disaster.

 But today it has been one week since school ended for summer, and I decided it was time to face the fallout.
 First, I wasn’t the only person he verbally attacked.
-Shocked and horrified colleagues united as we discovered more than one had been on the receiving end of his cruel words.
+Shocked and horrified friends united as we discovered more than one had been on the receiving end of his cruel words.
 But why, I wondered, do we tend to take the ugly and internalize the pain, but forget to dwell on the positive?

 So why did I allow one misguided and angry individual cloud my judgment?
 Finally, it dawned on me, and as a writer, I should know this by now.
 Words hold power.
 They can destroy or uplift, condemn, or encourage.
 Words can bring joy and laughter or create doubt and discomfort.
-The teacher was reminded that first, carefully choose your words, and second, thoughtfully select the words that you will allow to feed your spirit.
+This teacher was reminded that first, carefully choose your words, and second, thoughtfully select the words that you will allow to feed your spirit.